jochenjonc/blog-component-state/README.md

 };
 ```

-Now lets think about the following example:
+Now, let's think about the following example:

 ```typescript
 @Component({